Restoration Insurance: What to do if you are involved in an auto accident

 First, move to the side of the road, if possible, and turn off the ignition.
 You must be very careful while doing this.
 If you are overly upset or injured, do not attempt to move your vehicle until it is safe for you or someone else to do so.

 Next, perform the first-aid check on all drivers and passengers.
-It is always a good idea to carry a first aid kit in your vehicle for just this reason.
+Carrying a first aid kit in your vehicle is always a good idea for this reason.

 Call the police and report your location and any injuries that require emergency medical services.
-Try to do this as soon as possible and as soon as it is safe to do so.
+Try to do this as soon as possible and as soon as it is safe.

 When the police arrive on the scene, collect insurance and registration information from the other driver, and make sure to ask the police to send you a copy of their report.